DevExpress-Examples/winforms-datagrid-custom-column-chooser-multi-select/Readme.md

 # Data Grid for Windows Forms - How to create custom Column Chooser that supports multiple column selection using check boxes

 This example creates a [Grid Control](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl)'s descendant to implement a custom Column Chooser.
-This Column Chooser displays check marks for each column.
-Users can select columns, and then click a custom `Add checked columns to grid` button to display the selected columns in the grid.
+Column headers in this Column Chooser display check marks that allow users to select columns.
+Users can click a custom `Add checked columns to grid` button to display the selected columns in the grid.

 <!-- default file list -->
 ## Files to Look At